chaitali-gaikwad/Your-AI-Buddy/README.md

 # Your AI Buddy
+ This is my 3rd year project for Diploma in Computer Engineering.
+This is an AI based healing application.
+Following are the salient features:
+1. A user-friendly **_Chatbot_**(AI powered).
- This is AI based mental therapy application, with a user-friendly chatbot.
-There is meditation feature which helps you to meditate while choosing the music depending on your mood.
-Using My Goals feature you can create, edit, delete goals anytime.
+2.	**_Meditation_** feature helps user meditate by choosing the music depending on their mood.
+3. Using **_My Goals_** feature user can create, edit, delete goals anytime.
+On completing goals application will praise user, encouraging him to achieve more goals.